Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/howItWorks/README.md

   - Write Once and Run Anywhere.

 - **interpreted:**
   - Java is compiled to bytecodes, which are interpreted by a Java run-time environment.
+  - The interpreter reads bytecode stream then execute the instructions.

 - **High-Performance:**
   - **Uses ByteCode -** Java is faster than traditional interpreted languages since byte code is "close" to native code.